Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 Ramen challenge for family and consumer science. culinary project ideas

-Students dig into their ingredients to create their own version of a delicious ramen bowl.
+Students dig into their ingredients to create their own delicious ramen bowls.
 They really get excited about this project because they feel empowered and inspired.

 One of our students made bacon, egg, and cheese for breakfast ramen.
 Some made Ajitsuke Tamago-style ramen (with a soft-boiled egg on top).
 My favorite was a group that made a variation of this recipe.